AJMansfield/Intelligence-Core-Public/kttu02.md

   while Leon speaks with another halfling seated at a desk covered in papers.

 This halfling is dressed in a curious outfit that marks him as some kind of official.
-A short-sleeved dark-green robe comes down to the officials knee, embroidered with geometric patterns in a similar dark-green thread, and comically short cape barely half a meter long drapes behind, extending along the length of the garment's sleeves.
+His dark green robe comes down to his knee, embroidered with geometric patterns in a similar dark green thread, and a comically short cape barely a foot long drapes behind, extending along the length of the garment's short sleeves.
-Under this he wears a black shirt with tight-fitting sleeves that come to his wrists, and on his head sits a dark-green cap, with a circular design similar to the guard's badges embroidered on the front, and a short thin red tassel at the back.
+Under this he wears a black shirt with tight-fitting sleeves that come to his wrists, and on his head sits a cap the same color as his robe, with a circular design similar to the guard's badges embroidered on the front, and a short thin red tassel at the back.